CyberGen49/discord-chatgpt-v2/README.md

         - string `type`: Set to `Playing`, `Watching`, or `Listening`, determines the part in bold at the beginning of the status
         - string `text`: The text following the activity type. `{messages_month}` is replaced with the number of messages sent to the bot this month, and `{messages_total}` is replaced with the number of messages sent to the bot in total.
     - boolean `split_responses`: Determines whether or not model responses are split and sent by paragraph.
 When this is `false`, the model's response will be sent as a single message instead of several smaller messages.
 Responses will still be split if they exceed Discord's character limit.
+    - number `response_part_min_delay`: The minimum number of milliseconds of delay that should exist between sending message parts.
+This will not impact the speed at which the response is generated, only how fast it's sent.
+Low numbers for this option might lead to the bot hitting rate limits, causing uneven and extended delays.
 - object `database`: Contains settings related to the storage database
     - number `message_lifetime_hours`: The maximum age a stored user-bot interaction will be stored before being deleted from the database.
 Setting this to a false value will disable interaction auto-deletion.
 - object `messages`: Contains settings for every user-facing message sent by the bot.
 These aren't be listed here.
 Use each key's name and existing value to determine its purpose.